 You can also see more Nocs on Amazon.

 You already know that these folks disappear for weeks at a time and come back hungry and tired.

 So help them build their safety and comfort gear lists with some of these hiker approved gifts.

 We'll start with little things that make a big difference.

 The reality of backpacking is that sometimes you have to set up, or tear down, a tent in darkness and less than ideal weather conditions.

-These glow in the dark lightweight tent stakes will make that job a lot easier.
+These lightweight but rugged titanium tent stakes with reflective cords will make that job a lot easier.